carbon-language/carbon-lang/mlir/docs/Dialects/Vector.md

 Higher-dimensional `vector`s are ubiquitous in modern HPC hardware.
-One way to think about Generic Retargetable `vector`-Level Dialect is that it operates on `vector` types that are a multiples of a "good" `vector` size so the HW can efficiently implement a set of high-level primitives (e.g. `vector<8x8x8x16xf32>` when HW `vector` size is say `vector<4x8xf32>`).
+One way to think about Generic Retargetable `vector`-Level Dialect is that it operates on `vector` types that are multiples of a "good" `vector` size so the HW can efficiently implement a set of high-level primitives (e.g. `vector<8x8x8x16xf32>` when HW `vector` size is say `vector<4x8xf32>`).